This course examines the basics of what administrative data are:

 Present findings showing policy relevance of your research.

-In order to register for this course, as part of the certificate program or for professional development, you must be admitted to the Population Health Data Analysis program.
+Admission to the Professional Specialization Certificate in Population Health Data Analysis or permission from the program to take up to two courses for professional development.
 Please note: in addition to other course fees, new students will be charged a one-time $100 secure ID token fee when registering for their first course.
+(Please unclick this box if you have already paid this fee.)

 Students must reside in Canada in order to access the data used in PHDA 01.